 After reading The Life Changing Magic of Tidying Up by Marie Kondo, I was highly motivated to get rid of stuff.
 I did not want any more junk in my home.
-I wanted to “tidy” as she so calls it.
+I wanted to “tidy” up my home, as she so calls it.
 We will refer to it as decluttering for future reference, but it’s all the same.
-The goal is to live in a space with things that you love.
-To live in a place where your possessions spark joy.
+The goal is to live in a space with things that you love; to live in a place where your possessions spark joy.
+So we decided we would try the KonMari Method to declutter our home.

 The beginning is always the easiest part.
 What I mean by this is that the motivation and determination are kicking it and you think you are capable of accomplishing the impossible.
 The impossible being getting rid of stuff – even the really sentimental stuff.
 I started off this way too.
 But it doesn’t last.
 So what then?
 Well, honestly, I kind of worked at it a little, but mostly put a pin in it.
 I took a break.
 I prioritized other things.
 And then I started reading Spark Joy and knew I needed to keep going.